jeffmaynes/jeffmaynes.github.io/_pages/reasoning.md

 * Supporting evidence from class used in your self-assessment;
 * Perceptive self-evaluation that demonstrates intellectual honesty in applying the principles to oneself;
 * A well-structured and well-written essay.

+It will be due at the beginning of our final exam period, which is **Tuesday, December 15th, at 1:30PM**.

 ## Course Policies